Why are my cucurbits wilting???

 The only way to prevent bacterial wilt is to manage the spotted cucumber beetle.
 You will want to begin a management program for cucumber beetles, if they are present.
 Homeowners have few options that include pyganic, carbaryl, neem oil or insecticidal soap.
 For commercial plantings you can scout and begin spraying when the cucumber beetles average 1 per plant.
 For a list of registered insecticides consult our MP-144.

 Plant resistant varieties and stagger plantings.

 For all of these issues there are some varieties that are more resistant than others.
 It is important to utilize these less susceptible varieties when possible.
 Walthum butternut is less susceptible than other squash varieties to squash vine borer and cucumber beetle.
 Pumpkins that have powdery mildew resistance have been shown to be more susceptible to cucumber beetle and bacterial wilt.

 There are also a few other things that can cause wilting.
 As always, consult with your local county agent if you have any questions.
 Also, always follow the pesticide label for instructions including restrictions, rates, and preharvest intervals.

-Great description of tomato diseases from our plant diseases diagnostics lab, Sherrie Smith, follow the below link:
+Great description of tomato diseases from our plant diseases diagnostics lab, Sherrie Smith: